rmcondor/econresearchR/README.md

 # econresearchR
-A useful R package for organizing files in economics applied research..
+A useful R package for organizing files in economics applied research.
 For any suggestion you can send a mail to ronny.condor@unmsm.edu.pe.

 Cite the package: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5136783.svg)](https://doi.org/10.5281/zenodo.5136783)